PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 Once you know how to register Python functions and assign facts it is time to see how exactly you are going to use rules engine.
 Again to simplify the description I will assume that you alredy assigned facts, loaded rules and python functions so let's focus only on the execution of the rules.

-Below function can be started as a dedicated thread which has to go into ininity loop so we are going to keep processing rules over and over again (based on changeable facts)
+Below function can be started as a dedicated thread which has to go into infinite loop so we are going to keep processing rules over and over again (based on changeable facts)

     def reactor():
         self.log.info('Start processing')
         rules_fired = clips.Run(5000) # max rules to fire for that loop
         self.log.info('CLIPS fired %s rules' % (rules_fired))
         # here you can dump output to debug what was happening
+        self.myDebug()

+## Warning

 Now as for debug.
-It is very important to notice that if debug is actually enabled the whole engine is going to be few times slowe, which of course is not recommended in production use.
-Another thing...it leaks realy badly with debug being on.
+From my prsonal experience.
+It is very important to remember that if debug is actually enabled the whole engine is going to be few times slower (in some cases), which of course is not recommended in production use.
+Another thing... debug being on can make engine to leak.
+It does not happen always and it stronlgy depends on numbers of loaded facts (few thousands and more).
+But that is the story for another article.

 ## Final note